syntasso/workshop/writing-a-promise/README.md

 ```
 <br>

-The final step of creating the `xaasRequestPipeline` is to add the  `spec.xaasRequestPipeline` scalar in `jenkins-promise-template.yaml`.
+The final step of creating the `xaasRequestPipeline` is to reference your docker image from the `spec.xaasRequestPipeline` field in the `jenkins-promise-template.yaml`.

 Go back to the `jenkins-promise` directory.